- MML at Christ's

 The College has no fixed quota of places in Modern Languages, and the exact number admitted each year will vary according to the strength of our applicants across MML, History and Modern Languages and Asian and Middle Eastern Studies (which allows students to combine a modern European Language with Arabic, Persian or Hebrew).
 Our typical annual intake, however, is around eight, and we accept students wishing to specialize in any of the languages available within the Modern and Medieval Languages “Tripos”: principally French, German, Italian, Portuguese, Russian, Spanish, Classical Latin and Classical Greek.
 All these languages other than French and Classical Latin may be studied from scratch (ab initio), and we offer students the chance to take up Catalan, Dutch, Polish, Ukrainian, and Modern Greek as an additional language after the first year.
 Christ’s has a diverse and increasingly international student community, so whichever modern languages you choose, you are likely to find at least some native speakers with whom to practise in College, and we also assist our Modern Linguists with generous travel and book grants.

-About the Course – The Modern and Medieval Languages degree programme lasts four years, the third of which is spent abroad.
+The Modern and Medieval Languages degree programme lasts four years, the third of which is spent abroad.
 Students study at least two languages for the first two years, but may choose to focus on a single language thereafter, if they wish.
 Each year of the degree includes both language courses and a choice of “scheduled courses” covering different aspects of culture, history, linguistics, literature, philosophy, art and film.
-The University’s Undergraduate Study website provides a helpful summary of the degree structure, and further information about the courses available can be found on the Modern and Medieval Languages Faculty website.
+The University’s Undergraduate Study website provides a helpful summary of the degree structure, and further information about the courses available can be found on the Faculty of Modern and Medieval Languages and Linguistics degree page.
+If you have further questions about course content, please contact firstname.lastname@example.org.

 What do our students think?